OfficeDev/office-store-docs/docs/manage-account-settings-and-profile.md

 ---
-title: Manage your Office Store account in Partner Center
+title: Manage your Microsoft 365 App Store account in Partner Center
 description: After you create a Partner Center account, you can manage your account and offers using the Partner Center dashboard.
 localization_priority: Normal
 ---

-# Manage your Office Store account in Partner Center
+# Manage your Microsoft 365 App Store account in Partner Center

 After you [create a Partner Center account](./open-a-developer-account.md), you can manage your account and offers using the [Partner Center dashboard](https://partner.microsoft.com/dashboard/overview).
 In this article, we'll describe how to manage your Partner Center account.